 Microsoft describes this as a “feed of dynamic content such as news and weather that updates throughout the day.”
 You can personalize it with your interests and select your favorite news sources.

-You can hide this from the taskbar if you don’t want to see it, of course.
+You can hide the weather widget from the taskbar if you don’t want to see it, of course.

 Secure DNS over HTTPS (DoH), System-Wide

 Microsoft now lets you enable DNS over HTTPS (DoH) system-wide, for all Windows applications.
 DNS over HTTPS will boost online privacy and security by encrypting DNS lookups.

 In current versions of Windows 10, only a few web browsers like Google Chrome, Microsoft Edge, and Mozilla Firefox support this.
 Once system-wide support is finished, all Windows applications will get the benefits of DoH without any modifications.